Page Speed Issues Overview for SEO

 How a Web Page Is Loaded

-Slide 2: Let’s start with the basics.
-How does a web page load?
-The three parts to a page load process are the DNS, the HTTP response and request cycle, and browser rendering.
+To begin, let’s familiarize ourselves with the basics of how a web page loads.
+The process consists of three main parts: DNS, the HTTP response and request cycle, and browser rendering.

 Caching

-Slide 3: The Domain Name Server (DNS), like the Internet’s phone book, is a directory of domains and their Internet Protocol (IP) addresses.
-It wants to find the number address that a word-based URL calls home.
-Any web page can have multiple URLs loaded in the page content, each calling a different resource.
-For example, a DNS lookup for a web page with Google AdSense will have to look up the page URL and the Google AdSense content delivery network (CDN).
+The Domain Name Server (DNS) acts as the Internet’s phone book, matching domain names with their corresponding IP addresses.
+When a web page contains multiple URLs that load different resources, a DNS lookup is required.
+For example, a page with Google AdSense will involve looking up both the page URL and the Google AdSense content delivery network (CDN) URL.

-You’ll see in this slide that a DNS lookup will try the local cache first, followed by the server cache and the ISP cache, before looking up the IP address from the Name Servers.
+A DNS lookup first checks the local cache, followed by the server cache and the ISP cache, before retrieving the IP address from the Name Servers.

 Bandwidth

-Slide 4: The HTTP request and response cycle starts with the browser sending a request packet.
-The server then fulfills the request with a resource and a response code.
-You’re familiar with common response codes — like 200 means OK, and 404 means not found.
+The HTTP request and response cycle initiates with the browser sending a request packet.
+The server then responds with the requested resource and a response code (e.g., 200 for OK, 404 for not found).

 Processing and Rendering